stcarrez/ada-util/docs/Util_Beans.md

 | To_Duration  | Convert to a duration |
 | To_Bean | Convert to an access to the Read_Only_Bean'Class |

-Convertion to a time or enumeration is provided by specific packages.
+Conversion to a time or enumeration is provided by specific packages.

 The support for enumeration is made by the generic package `Util.Beans.Objects.Enums` which must be instantiated with the enumeration